NativeScript/docs-v7/hardware/location.md

 With this method, location watching does not stop automatically until the `clearWatch` method is called.
 You might need to use this method in apps which require a GPS log or active location tracking.

->caption Example 3: How to handle location chnage event
+> Example 3: How to handle location chnage event

 {% nativescript %}
 ```XML